 Besides polished diamonds, we also could propose you diamond plates, diamond anvils, diamond lenses, fine jewelry and service of growing the bio/memorial diamonds.

-Meylor Global is exclusive distributor of 2 grand diamond-growing plants New Diamond Technology (St. Petersburg, Russia) and Alkor-D (Kyiv, Ukraine).
+Meylor Global is exclusive distributor of diamond-growing plant Alkor-D (Kyiv, Ukraine).

 We created an alternative to the natural diamonds.
 It is always good to have an option.
 We produce new product – new diamond, which shows our attitude to nature.
 We really care!
 It is time to take thought about the real price of products we consume.
 By using lab grown diamonds we made a serious challenge to the process of natural diamonds mining.